RyanB28/deepseek-cli/README.md

 ### Explore and Understand Code

-Start by `cd`ing into an existing or newly-cloned repository and running `deepseek`.
+Start by `cd`ing into an existing or newly-cloned repository and running `deepseek-cli`.

 ```text
 > Explain the architecture of this application and identify the main components.